 Updates from AIA's Disaster Assistance Program:

-AIA and its architect volunteers assist communities following disasters.
-Updates regarding AIA’s activities in disaster areas, member efforts, recovery resources and volunteer opportunities are provided below.
+AIA and its architects serving as volunteers assist communities following disasters.
+Updates regarding AIA’s activities in disaster areas, resources and volunteer opportunities are provided below.

 Why is architects’ volunteerism so important to a city’s disaster recovery?